 The City of Novi recognizes the direct correlation between land use decisions and traffic operations.
-The intent of a Traffic Impact Study is to provide for accurate evaluation of expected impacts of proposed projects to assist in decision-making.
+The intent of a Traffic Impact Study (including a Traffic Impact Statement, a Traffic Impact Assessment and a Rezoning Traffic Impact Study) is to provide for accurate evaluation of expected impacts of proposed projects to assist in decision-making.
 This section is further intended to help achieve the following objectives:

-- To help ensure safe and reasonable traffic operating conditions on streets and intersections after development of the proposed use; - To reduce negative traffic impacts created by individual developments; - In the case of a rezoning, to evaluate if the rezoning is timely and (if it is inconsistent with the Master Plan for Land Use) if the rezoning would be a logical alternative from a traffic perspective; - along a corridor or within a community rather than a piecemeal approach; - To provide direction to community decision makers, road agencies and developers regarding the expected impacts of a project; - To alert the community, transportation agencies and developers of improvements or modifications needed to the roadway, access or site design; and - To protect the substantial public investment in the existing street system.
+- To help ensure safe and reasonable traffic operating conditions on streets and intersections after development of the proposed use; - □ To reduce negative traffic impacts created by individual developments; - In the case of a rezoning, to evaluate if the rezoning is timely and (if it is inconsistent with the Master Plan for Land Use) if the rezoning would be a logical alternative from a traffic perspective; - To realize a comprehensive approach to the overall impacts of various developments along a corridor or within a community rather than a piecemeal approach; - To provide direction to community decision makers, road agencies and developers regarding the expected impacts of a project; - To alert the community, transportation agencies and developers of improvements or modifications needed to the roadway, access or site design; and - □ To protect the substantial public investment in the existing street system.

-HOW ARE TERMS ASSCOIATED WITH A TRAFFIC IMPACT STUDY DEFINED?
+HOW ARE TERMS ASSOCIATED WITH A TRAFFIC IMPACT STUDY DEFINED?